-In the past 50 years, the economics of home construction have changed dramatically both in Colorado and the rest of the country.
-When vinyl siding and synthetic insulation materials were introduced in the 1960’s as a substitute for traditional brick and wood, tract homebuilders found their costs were reduced dramatically.
+In the past 50 years, the economics of home construction has changed dramatically.
+When vinyl siding and synthetic insulation materials were introduced in the 1960s as a substitute for traditional brick and wood, tract homebuilders found their costs were reduced dramatically.
 In recent years, it is estimated by trade associations that homes wrapped in vinyl siding and synthetic insulation are purchased by 33 percent of new home buyers.

 Underwriters Laboratories Weighs in on Vinyl Siding Fires